DrCheeseFace/Krabby-gotchi/README.md

 ## Ok but what *really really* is this?
 Learning rust.
 <br>
-Hopefully will have a terminal tamagotchi because tamagotchis are expensive and crabs are free if you are near an ocean.
+Hopefully will have a terminal tamagotchi by the end because tamagotchis are expensive and crabs are free if you are near an ocean.

 ## Dev